-To believe in God is also to believe in his Mercy, an inestimable, incomparable, infinite Mercy that encompasses all Creation.
-This Mercy we see in the world all around us, in the love of mother for her child, in the kindness man and beast show to their kind and in the beauty and balance of our world, though we hardly notice it, taking it for granted as it were.
+To believe in God is also to believe in His Mercy, an inestimable, incomparable, infinite Mercy that encompasses all Creation.
+This Mercy we see all around us, in the love of mother for her child, in the kindness man and beast show to their kind and in the beauty and balance of our world, though we hardly notice it, taking it for granted as it were.
 We see this mercy in the good things in life we are blessed with to satisfy our needs – food to satisfy our hunger, drink to satiate our thirst and clothing to cover our nakedness.
 And not just us, even the tiniest creatures are blessed with these things.
 Humans have been given bare skin and so have been provided clothes, but cats have fur that serve as a natural coat and birds have feathers and down that protect them from the outside environment.

 Our skins though not providing the kind of cover animals are blessed with still serve a purpose, clothing our internals like the case of a clock and giving us external forms pleasing to the eye.
 But that’s not all, it’s a natural thermostat since its pores open out when the heat is on and contract when it is cold.
 When the pores open you sweat and reduce your body temperature and when they close you maintain your temperature to survive the cold.
 But hold on, there’s more to it.
 Your skin’s also an alarm siren.
 It is fitted with pain receptors to sense pain so that you can avoid harm to your body.
 Imagine you didn’t feel pain?
 You could be bitten by a scorpion and not know a thing about it, until it takes its toll on you.
 And yet it’s an alarm that knows when to stop.
 Just in case you’re being eaten alive by a tiger and can’t take the pain, your body goes into shock so that you feel no pain till you pass out or pass away!